Setting up a Sending Domain

 When sending emails, domains are a crucial part of how people recognize and experience your brand.
 For example, if your company is acme.com, you would be wise to include the domain name ‘acme.com’ in the domain name that you send your emails from instead of a shared domain.

-If you have not configured the Sending Domain at your Retainful dashboard -> Settings -> Email -> Sending Domain, all the emails which are being sent from Retainful, will appear as they are signed/sent from Retainful’s shared domain.
+If you have not configured the Sending Domain at your Retainful dashboard -> Settings -> Email -> Sending Domain, all the emails that are being sent from Retainful, will appear as they are signed/sent from Retainful’s shared domain.

 Setting up your email domain in Retainful ensures that all emails are delivered from your domain, which removes the "via retainful.net" from the emails and uses "yourdomain.com" on the email properties.